 But of course, there’s nothing wrong with squeezing all that you can out of your trip.
 Right?

 The best island to visit in Hawaii is highly subjective and really depends on what type of activities you like.

-Surfing, snorkeling, diving, sea salt in your hair and beach sand in all your nooks and crannies…that’s what I imagine when I think of Hawaii.
+Surfing, snorkeling, diving, sea salt in your hair and beach sand in all your nooks and crannies…that’s what most of us imagine when thinking of Hawaii.

 What you might not know is that’s pretty far from the limit of what the Hawaiian islands have to offer.

 So let’s see…

 Are you planning to relax on a hammock on a balmy, sandy beach during your entire stay?
 There is an island best suited for that.